Dave Ramsey's "Endorsed Local Providers (ELPs)"

 I honestly didn't believe it.

 I got a note from a reader raising concerns about the firm run by Dave Ramsey, a radio and television financial advice guy.
-Specifically, this reader suggested that Ramsey's company, the Lampo Group, was directing people to commissioned-based investment brokers.
+Specifically, this reader suggested that Ramsey's company was directing people to commissioned-based investment brokers.

 Ramsey is best known for his advice on debt reduction and for claiming to personally have recovered from bankruptcy.
 He has networked extensively through churches around the country, especially in the south where he is based.
 Ramsey has no training or educational background in the financial services, financial planning, or investment fields.